Top Schools to Become a Doctor

 University of California - San Francisco (UCSF)

-In 2011, UCSF ranked first among public medical schools to receive funding from the National Institutes of Health.
-During the same year, U.S. News & World Report ranked UC's School of Medicine fifth among medical schools for research and fourth for primary care (www.usnews.com).
+In 2015, UCSF ranked first in programs providing AIDS research and, during the same year, U.S. News & World Report ranked UC's School of Medicine third among medical schools for research and for primary care (www.usnews.com).
 The School of Medicine faculty includes three Nobel Prize winners.
 Available degrees include:

 - Doctor of Medicine (M.D.)